Monday, September 29, 2008

 Concerning Reparations

 The bulk of idle federal landholdings, not held in trust for Native Americans, ought to be divided among and deeded to all those who can trace their lineage to former slaves.
 Those slaves were not only often abused and mistreated, but were given nothing upon achieving freedom, and that needs to be rectified.
-Whether it's 40 acres or not doesn't matter (presumably, it would be much more); regardless, no mules will be distributed.
+Whether it's 40 acres or not doesn't matter, but regardless, no mules will be distributed..

 Just How Depraved Are We?

-The natural spiritual state of mankind is both the subject of theological debate, and homespun philosophy apart from any consideration of religious doctrine.
+The natural spiritual state of mankind is both the subject of theological debate, and homespun philosophy without any reference to religious doctrine.
 Folksy conclusions drawn from the observation of life can be stated succinctly, running along a spectrum, from "nobody's perfect," to "everyone has some good in him," to "children learn what they live."
-The parallel theological spectrum runs from Calvinistic total depravity to Pelagianian free will.
+The parallel theological spectrum runs from Calvinistic total depravity to Pelagianian ability.
 One would think that Paul put the issue to rest with Romans 7, but the debate lingers on.

 It makes one wonder, at least it does me, where my ovine tendencies are leading me.
 Whether it be election year musings, or some more profound stirring of soul, I'm asking myself whose lead am I truly following.
-We all know the PC (preferred Christian) answer: Jesus!-- but does an investigation of our trail here, to this point (reading this silly blog), confirm or belie that contention?
+We all know the PC (preferred Christian) answer: Jesus!-- but does an investigation of our trail to this point reading this silly blog, confirm or belie that contention?